soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 # Fuck gig platforms

-I'm working at a company whose primary product is to provide food delivery with gig workers.
+I'm at a company whose primary product food delivery app where drivers are gig workers.

 I've been here for 2 years now, and what I see here cements in me with what other people have been saying out about such companies and their services.